kitswas/git-for-all/Chapters/chapter3.md

 A remote repository can be hosted on a server or on a service like GitHub, GitLab, Bitbucket, etc.

 Do not let the word `remote` confuse you. **You can have a repository on your local machine as a `remote`.** One use case for this would be if you want to keep a backup of your repository on a different or an external hard drive.
-See [this answer on StackOverflow](https://stackoverflow.com/a/34507038/8659747) for more details.
+See [this answer on StackOverflow](https://stackoverflow.com/a/34507038/8659747) for details.

 ## Collaboration